SRombauts/UEPlasticPlugin/README.md

 UE4PlasticPlugin is a simple Plastic Source Control Plugin for Unreal Engine

+### Quick setup

+1. Your Unreal Engine 4.11.1 Game Project folder should be initialized into a workpace using the standard Plastic SCM GUI or cli.
+2. Unzip the content of the plugin ZIP in the root of the Unreal Engine 4.11.1 project folder.
+   That should create a "Plugins/" folder in it.
+3. Launch Unreal Engine 4.11.1, click on the Source Control icon "Connect to Source", select "Plastic".

 ### Status

-Alpha version :
+Alpha version 0.1.0 2016/04/14 :
 - Windows only
 - infrastructure : connect (cm version & cm status, optionnal configuration of the cli executable path)
 - show current branch name in status text
 - display status icons to show controled/checked-out/added/deleted/private/changed/ignored files
+- display locked files
-- add, delete, duplicate, move/rename a file
+- add, duplicate, move/rename a file
 - revert modifications of a file
-- checkin/commit a file
+- checkin a set of files with a multiline UTF-8 comment
 - migrate an asset between two projects if both are using Plastic SCM
+- delete file (but no way to checkin them, see known issues bellow)

 #### What *cannot* be done presently (TODO list for v1.0, ordered by priority):
 - show history of a file